wilsonzlin/wilsonl.in-docs/src/OOML/Fundamentals/Classes.md

 <template ooml-class="MyClass"></template>
 ```

-Template elements ensure faster processing as browsers that support it will not try to parse the contents.
+`<template>` elements ensure faster processing as browsers that support it will not try to parse the contents.

 Inside the template element, there are a few tags that describe the [attributes](#Attributes), [properties](#Properties) and [methods](#Methods) of the class, and then the DOM of the class is laid out: